Loyalists sweep Belarus vote as opposition takes no seats

 He said he understood that Western countries would be watching the parliamentary vote but that it was Belarusians who would have the last word.
 "We hold this vote in our country for our people, to make things better, and we hold it in the way we understand."

+"With these shameless and cynical falsifications, the authorities are leaving people no choice -- they are pushing people out into the streets," he told AFP on Monday.
+An election monitoring campaign organized by opposition parties reported multiple violations on voting day, including officials inflating voter numbers.

+"The Belarusian system of election falsifications has been honed to perfection," Pavel Usov, head of the Warsaw-based Centre for Political Analysis and Prognosis, told AFP.
+"No one votes, no one counts the votes, but there is a result which no one is able to contest."

 Rights activists monitoring the vote complained observers were thrown out, banned from taking photographs and had their view blocked.
 According to the authorities, more than 35 percent of the 6.8 million electorates voted ahead of polling day.
-Turnout reached 77 percent, according to the official results.
+Overall turnout reached 77 percent, according to the official results.

 In recent months Lukashenko has been making renewed attempts to reach out to Western nations, which have been critical of his record on human rights and democracy.
 He made a rare visit to western Europe this month, meeting Austrian leaders in Vienna and saying he wanted the European Union to be "an important political and business partner" for his country.